CAPTCHA: History

 One of the earliest commercial uses of CAPTCHAs was in the Gausebeck–Levchin test.
 In 2000, idrive.com began to protect its signup page with a CAPTCHA and prepared to file a patent.
-In 2001, PayPal used such tests as part of a fraud prevention strategy in which they asked humans to "retype distorted text that programs have difficulty recognizing."
+In 2001, PayPal used such tests as part of a fraud prevention strategy in which they asked humans to "retype distorted text that programs have difficulty recognizing".
 PayPal co founder and CTO Max Levchin helped commercialize this use.
+AltaVista implemented an early CAPTCHA scheme to protect against fraudulent account registrations.

 A popular deployment of CAPTCHA technology, reCAPTCHA, was acquired by Google in 2009.
 In addition to preventing bot fraud for its users, Google used reCAPTCHA and CAPTCHA technology to digitize the archives of The New York Times and books from Google Books in 2011.
+While early versions required users to transcribe words or label traffic images, the current implementation of reCAPTCHA is based on collecting data on the behavior and attributes of the user, e.g. through canvas fingerprinting, and using this data to assess which users are bots.
+Image labeling challenges are only presented when the user is determined to be "high-risk".
+Cloudflare's Turnstile functions similarly and is also widely used.
+Mouse movement does not seem to affect reCAPTCHA's risk analysis.

+In 2026 Google announced that new versions of its reCAPTCHA software would require users to scan a QR-code with their phone, with Android users being required to have Google Play services installed on their phones.
+This would make solving these captchas impossible on phones without Google Play services (like those running GrapheneOS or LineageOS).

 Characteristics

 CAPTCHAs are automated, requiring little human maintenance or intervention to administer, producing benefits in cost and reliability.

-Modern text-based CAPTCHAs are designed such that they require the simultaneous use of three separate abilities—invariant recognition, segmentation, and parsing to complete the task.
+Text-based CAPTCHAs are designed such that they require the simultaneous use of three separate abilities—invariant recognition, segmentation, and parsing to complete the task.